Yarkovsky Drift Detections for 247 Near-Earth Asteroids: Candidate selection

 \subsection{Initial selection}

 We considered three sets of Yarkovsky detection candidates.
 Two sets of candidates, the \texttt{Nugent12} set and the \texttt{Farnocchia13} set, represent Yarkovsky detections reported by \citet{nuge12yark} and \citet{farn13}, respectively.
-For these objects, we performed our analysis in two ways -- first, by using the same observational data as that used by the authors, and second, by using all currently available data (Section~\ref{sec:refinement}).
+For these objects, we performed our analysis in two ways -- first, by using the same observational data as those used by the authors, and second, by using all currently available data (Section~\ref{sec:refinement}).
 The \texttt{Nugent12} set features 54 objects, while the \texttt{Farnocchia13} set contains 47 objects.

-The third data set, \texttt{UCLA17}, contains objects that had not previously been considered by the other two works but that we determined to be Yarkovsky detection candidates.
+The third set contains objects that had not previously been considered by the other two works but that we determined to be Yarkovsky detection candidates.
 For the most part, these objects had either not yet been discovered, or had small observation intervals prior to 2012 or early 2013.
 We identified the new candidates as follows.
 First, we downloaded the list of 15,595 known NEAs from the MPC on March 7, 2017.
 Second, for each one of the 2,348 numbered NEAs, we computed the Yarkovsky sensitivity metric ($s_Y$) described by \citet{nuge12yark}.
-This root-mean-square quantity provides an excellent assessment of the relative sensitivity of selected data sets to drifts in semimajor axis.
-We used the threshold determined by \citet{nuge12yark} of $s_Y > 2$.
+This root-mean-square quantity provides an assessment of the relative sensitivity of selected data sets to drifts in semimajor axis on the basis of optical astrometry.
+We used the threshold determined by \citet{nuge12yark} of $s_Y \geq 2$.
 Only 376 NEAs met this condition.

-Third, we computed preliminary estimates of $\dadt$ and associated uncertainties for these 376 NEAs.
-We defined a signal-to-noise (S/N) metric as the ratio of the best-fit $\dadt$ to its one-standard-deviation uncertainty.
-We selected the 200 NEAs that have both $s_Y > 2$ and S/N $>$ 1.
-Of these, 59 had been previously considered by \citet{nuge12yark} or \citet{farn13}.
+The fourth and final set includes 24 additional objects of particular interest, including 22 numbered binary asteroids.
+Yarkovsky detections of binary asteroids are important because the masses and obliquities of the binaries are measurable and frequently known~\citep[e.g.,][]{marg15AIV}, enabling a direct interpretation of the Yarkovsky drift rate in terms of asteroid thermal properties \citep[e.g.,][]{marg04,vokr05bin}.
+We also included 137924 (2000 BD19) to ensure a complete sampling of objects that are actively being tracked to test general relativity and measure the oblateness of the Sun~\citep{marg09iau261,verm17gr}.
+Measuring the Yarkovsky drift rates of these objects whose perihelion longitudes precess rapidly is important to recognize and quantify the various dynamical influences affecting their trajectories.
+Finally, we include 441987 (2010 NY65), which exhibits a horseshoe orbit similar to that of 54509 YORP~\citep{lowr07,tayl07} and presents repeated opportunities for high-precision dynamical work with radar.